 1. Yellowstone National Park, Wyoming/Montana/Idaho

-Covering nearly 3,500 square miles, Yellowstone National Park is filled with incredible sights and exciting things to do.
+Yellowstone National Park covers nearly 3,500 square miles and is filled with incredible sights and exciting things to do.
 Families can go hiking, biking, camping, whitewater rafting, horseback riding, and wildlife spotting.
 You won’t want to miss Upper Geyser Basin, the location of incredible thermal features like Old Faithful.
 This is generally an easy activity for kids of all ages, as the majority of the basin is accessible by flat boardwalks.

 TIP: If visiting in the summer, book your Yellowstone National Park accommodations well in advance.